What would it be like to wake up every day and do the exact job you want to do?

 Everyone has their burdens to bear.
 For those who are trying to make something that’s their own, whether it’s music or art or a book or even a business, it’s knowing that you might not ever make it.

 You might have to work a “real job” to pay for your bills.
 You may have to get a second job to cover debts and expenses for your craft.
 Or you can quit your jobs, sell your stuff, and focus on that pure, raw, unfiltered dream.

+Do whatever it is you need to do.
 Let go of whatever is unnecessary.
 Sacrifice social outings.
 Stay up late.
 Get up early.
 Cut hobbies.
 Turn off your phone.
 Isolate yourself from the distractions around you.

 Just don’t let go of that thing you love.
 That thing that moves and flows through you as if it were in your blood.

 Don’t let it be cheapened for the sake of commercial gain.
 It is the most important thing you have.
 It’s why you’re here on this earth.

 And it will be there until you do something with it or you die.

 Why not save yourself the pain, and just do something with it?

 I can’t promise you’ll succeed.
 Doing this might not ever bring you money or fame.
 But it will bring joy.
 True fulfillment that can only come from the Creator that made your soul in His very hands.
 Who brought it to life with His own breath so that you, in turn, could create.

 Like it’s the most important you can do.